 We’re asking Government to set a target with the Environment Act to reduce the UK’s single-use plastic by 50% by 2025.
 This 50% reduction should be achieved by making 25% of packaging reusable by 2025, rising to 50% by 2030.
 Reusable alternatives must be universally designed to work for everyone’s needs and the decisions about items being eliminated must be informed by the disabled community.

-Please join the refill revolution and help us to eliminate single use plastic waste.
+Please join the refill revolution on World Refill Day and everyday and help us to eliminate single use plastic waste.